Isopogon adenanthoides

-Isopogon adenanthoides, commonly known as the spider coneflower, is a plant in the family Proteaceae and is endemic to the southwest of Western Australia.
+Isopogon adenanthoides, commonly known as spider coneflower, is species of flowering plant in the family Proteaceae and is endemic to the southwest of Western Australia.
 It is an erect shrub with sharply-pointed, trifid leaves and spherical heads of pink flowers.

 Description

 Isopogon adenanthoides is an erect shrub that typically grows to about 1 m high and wide with hairy grey to brownish branchlets.
 The leaves are trifid with sharply-pointed tips, 10–18 mm long and 0.7–1 mm wide on a petiole 2–8 mm long.
 The flowers are arranged in sessile heads about 40–45 mm in diameter on the ends of branchlets, each head with up to about twenty-five glabrous, pink flowers, the heads with hairy, egg-shaped involucral bracts at the base.
 Flowering occurs from July to October and the fruit is a hairy nut up to about 4 mm long, fused in a spherical head about 15 mm in diameter.